Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Cost table

-The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.
+The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for per month.
+This is based on an estimated 100 requests during a month span.

 AWS ServiceDimensionsCost [USD]